kirkoov/piko/backend/README.md

 ## Thank you

-Thank you for taking the time to test **Piko**.
+Thank you for taking the time to evaluate **Piko**.

-Your feedback is highly appreciated.
+Your feedback is greatly appreciated.